allegro/json-avro-converter/README.md

 ## Validator

-A command line tool for validating your JSON/Avro documents against the schema.
+A command line tool for validating your JSON/Avro documents against a schema.

 ### Build